- What is the service about?

 Consultants, SAS (staff, associate specialist and specialty) doctors, other career grade paediatricians (eg Trust doctor, clinical fellow) and paediatric trainees drive and deliver the health services to children and young people.

-This service is for those those with a career path dilemma who self-refer.
-Our first short film introduces the service.
+This service is for those those with a career path dilemma who self-refer to get advice and insight from trained career advisors.

 The service is not able to advise on:

 - supporting doctors with performance issues - you may refer to RCPCH Invited Reviews service, NHS Practitioner Performance Advice or General Medical Council (GMC) assessment.